varunasthana92/beginner_tutorials/README.md

 ## Overview
 A new ROS package created as named beginner_tutorials.
 This has been achieved by following the [ROS Online Tutorials](http://wiki.ros.org/ROS/Tutorials/).
 A publisher node "talker" and a subscriber node "listener" have been created.
 A string is published over the topic "chatter", and is being subcribed to by the listener node.
+Talker node calls upon a service change_string_output, by acting as an client.
+Based on the response of the service, the published string toggels between "Varun" and "Asthana".

 ### Dependencies
 ```